Team-Omada/calendar-client/README.md

 # calendar-client

 Our client runs on port 8080, visit localhost:8080 to see the client!
-It should have 2 basic routes, "Home" and "About".
+Register and Login should be working.
+Make sure to start the omada-server to check them out.
+Logging in or creating an account forces you to a /dashboard page where your only actions are to log out or sit there.
+Since you are logged in, you cannot visit the /register or /login routes!

 ## Project setup